Don Revie: Legacy

-The family atmosphere Revie instilled at Elland Road ensured that many Leeds United players remained firm friends and fiercely loyal to Revie long after their playing days had ended; his players also generally avoided financial, addiction or family problems, enjoying largely stable lives even after retirement.
+The family atmosphere Revie instilled at Elland Road ensured that many Leeds United players remained friends and fiercely loyal to Revie long after their playing days had ended; his players also generally avoided financial, addiction or family problems, enjoying largely stable lives even after retirement.
 In May 2012, a statue of Revie was unveiled outside Elland Road.
 The North Stand of Elland Road is formally known as the Revie Stand.

-In a survey of leading football writers, historians and academics by Total Sport magazine, Revie's Leeds United were voted as one of the 50 greatest football teams of all time.
-James Corbett of the Guardian wrote that "[Revie] had been the most innovative manager of his generation" and "not until Arsène Wenger would a manager exert such a profound influence on his club - and the English game as a whole".
+In a survey of leading football writers, historians and academics by Total Sport magazine, Revie's Leeds United was voted one of the 50 greatest football teams of all time.
+James Corbett of the Guardian wrote that Revie "had been the most innovative manager of his generation" and "not until Arsène Wenger would a manager exert such a profound influence on his club - and the English game as a whole".

 Criticism

 "Dirty Leeds"

 The combative nature of his teams earned United the moniker of "dirty Leeds", as key player Eddie Gray admitted that "it was brutal stuff and, definitely win-at-all-costs".
 Alan Peacock said that one of the attractions for joining Leeds was that he would not have to play against them and "then they won't be kicking me".
 In 1963 Leeds were labelled by the Football Association's own FA News as "the dirtiest [team] in the Football League".
 On more than one occasion referees had to order Leeds players off the pitch for a break mid-match to break up mass brawls.
-His teams were also notorious for dour play and playing to defend 1–0 leads, though he did allow a more attacking style later in his career.
-Nevertheless, the unpopularity and poor reputation stuck with Leeds throughout Revie's time as manager and even was in evidence after his death.
+His teams were notorious for dour play and playing to defend 1–0 leads, though he allowed a more attacking style later in his career.
+Nevertheless, the unpopularity and poor reputation stuck with Leeds throughout Revie's time as manager and afterwards.
 George Best said that he "hated playing against them" and that the only time he needed to wear shinpads was when he was playing against Leeds.

-One of Revie's most notable critics was Brian Clough, who initially gave some degree of praise to Leeds following the 1969–70 season, commenting that 'they have made the season'.
-However, Clough's attitude soon changed as the competition between their clubs intensified and over the course of subsequent seasons he would use his newspaper columns to attack Revie and Leeds, particularly in August 1973 in which he branded the Leeds players "cheats" and called for the club to be relegated to the Second Division on disciplinary grounds, though Clough would surprisingly succeed Revie as Leeds manager in an ill-fated tenure that lasted only 44 days.
+One of Revie's most notable critics was Brian Clough, who initially gave some degree of praise to Leeds following the 1969–70 season in which Clough managed Derby County to fourth place, commenting that "they have made the season".
+However, Clough's attitude soon changed as the competition between their clubs intensified, and in subsequent seasons he would use his newspaper columns to attack Revie and Leeds.
+A particular example of this was in August 1973 in which he branded the Leeds players "cheats" and called for the club to be relegated to the Second Division on disciplinary grounds, though Clough would surprisingly succeed Revie as Leeds manager in 1974 in an ill-fated tenure that lasted only 44 days.
 In 2009, Revie was portrayed by Colm Meaney in the film The Damned United, which focused on Clough's reign as manager of Leeds United.